dyninst/dyninst/docs/common/developer/ProcReader.h.rst

   **Read from a process' memory space**

-  The implementation of the :cpp:class:`AddressLookup` on Linux requires it to be able to read from the target process’s address space.
+  The implementation of the :cpp:class:`AddressLookup` on Linux requires it to be able to read from the target process's address space.

 .. note:: The ``ProcessReader`` is defined, but not used, on non-Linux systems.